 Walking the length of the half-mile promenade, you’ll pass Gloucester’s iconic Fisherman’s Monument (also known as the "Man at the Wheel") and cenotaph, as well as the Fisherman’s Wives Memorial statue.

-For those interested in art, local history and/or maritime history, there are several museums that will appeal.
+For those interested in art, local history and/or maritime history, there are several Gloucester activities that will appeal.
 Maritime Gloucester offers exhibits on Gloucester's maritime heritage, marine science, and environmental stewardship.
 Their small "Pocket Aquarium," featuring starfish, lobsters, and other local specimens that visitors can see and touch.

 The Cape Ann Museum has outstanding collections of local art, furniture, textiles and artifacts that reflect the area's history and culture.
 Gloucester's land and sea scapes have long been an inspiration artists such as Fitz Henry Lane, Winslow Homer, Emile Gruppe and others.
 Artists and art lovers will also want to make a trip the Rocky Neck Art Colony, which is one of the oldest working art colonies in the country.
 Rocky Neck is home to dozens of working artists and their galleries, featuring works of all types, including paintings, photography, jewelry, prints, sculpture, and ceramics.